helpermethod/spring-boot-style-guide/README.md

 * Avoid single implementation interfaces.

 > Why?
 A class already exposes an interface: its public members.
 Adding an identical `interface` definition makes the code harder to navigate and violates [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
+>
-> But what about testing?
+> What about testing?
 Earlier mocking frameworks were only capable of mocking interfaces.
 Recent frameworks like [Mockito](https://site.mockito.org/) will mock concrete classes just fine.

 ```java
 // bad